By: Marilyn L. Davis

 - They are trying to meet a deadline or word count.

 The other problem is that writers become enamored of some words.
-These darlings can be the words themselves or the types of words that do not add value, but the author likes them.
+These darlings can be the words themselves or the types that do not add value, but the author likes them.
 Stephen King doesn’t mince words, either.
 “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”

 How to Spot a Darling a Mile Away